Ford F-Series (tenth generation): SVT Lightning (1999–2004)

-During its production, the 1999-2004 was offered in a limited variety of colors.
+During its production, the 1999–2004 F-150 Lightning was offered in a limited variety of colors.
 Initially produced in Bright Red, Black, and White, for 2000, Silver was introduced.
 For 2002, True Blue (a very dark blue) was introduced, but was replaced by a lighter Sonic Blue for 2003, along with Dark Shadow Gray.

 The Ford SVT Lightning was manufactured by Ford of Canada at its Ontario Truck facility in Oakville, Ontario; it was closed in 2004.
 Special features specific to the Lightning included: